Ajit1279/GCP_Learning/Docker_K8S/K8S/concepts/240908_Deployments_ReplicaSets_ReplicationController.md

     ![image](https://github.com/user-attachments/assets/21846f93-8f0d-41eb-99a4-13a01a8eaedd)

-- ReplicaSets:
+- **ReplicaSets:**
-  - Replicasets manage pods (replication of pods)
+  - It's the recommended option to manage pods (replication of pods)
-  - One can manage pods not created using these replicasets
+  - One can manage pods based on certain selection criteria even though the pods were not created using this config (yaml) file e.g. labels
-  - Labels can also be used to match the pod which need to be replicated
+  - Let's create replicaset.yaml

 - Deployments